gagan77/resume/README.md

 Works well on iPad but not iPhone.

 ## Next steps make the website using React
-This will allow to make this website as a Single Page Application.
+This will allow me to make this website as a Single Page Application.